NEELA1811/OIBSIP-TASK-1/README.md

 # TASK--1
 Online Reservation system:

 This is basically a system which allows users to book tickets by entering the basic details.
-The basic details will be in given in three parts based on user need.
+The basic details will be given in three parts based on user need.
 They are login page, Reservation and cancellation.
 The details are name of the passenger, date and place of journey, train number .

 OUTPUT :